oracle-livelabs/developer/dev-ai-app-dev-finance-aiexperience/codingbasics/codingbasics.md

     ![query customers](./images/task3.png " ")

     ### **Task Summary**

     Congratulations!
 You successfully created two new tables with sample data using Python and Oracle AI Database.

-You also created a function that allows you to query your new table which we will use in some of the following tasks
+    You also created a function that allows you to query your new table which we will use in some of the following tasks.

 ## Task 4: Create a JSON Duality View